| Ultimate Performance | Ultimate Performance

 For most women, this is a great level of body fat to maintain.

-You will be lean, feminine, yet athletic, and will often see the outline of your abdominal structure.
+You will be lean and feminine, yet athletic, and will often see the outline of your abdominal structure.

 You will also enjoy good shape and definition across the whole body while maintaining optimal health, lower inflammation and a reduced risk of most health issues or hormonal concerns.